In this article, I offer 12 tips on how to make your book file editor-ready.

 If you’re creating a printed book, post-design page proofs are perfect for the proofreader because they can check not only your spelling, punctuation and grammar but also the layout.

 Page proofs are either hard-copy or PDF versions of the book that are laid out exactly as they will appear in the final printed version.

 You and your proofreader will be looking at what the reader would see if they were to walk into a bookshop, pull the title off the shelf and browse through the pages … almost.
 The proofreader’s job is to ensure that any final errors and layout problems have been attended to before the book is printed.

-For a comprehensive overview of what needs to be attended to when proofreading designed page proofs, read this: Proofreading checklist: How to check page proofs like a professional.
+For a comprehensive overview of what needs to be attended to when proofreading designed page proofs, read this (available free when you sign up to The Editorial Letter): Proofreading checklist: How to check page proofs like a professional.